illumos/ipd/ipd/0028/README.md

   widely available.
 Note that GLDv3 is a completely different beast, and there is no code shared between GLDv2 or GLDv3.

+  It is generally fairly trivial to convert a GLDv2 to GLDv3 -- the author of this IPD did numerous such conversions, including one that was done in a half-day on a bet (Stephen Lau, I think you still owe me something for that, but I don't remember what the stakes were!)

   In the Solaris 10 time frame, some open source developers (including the author!) wrote GLDv2 drivers, and there were a few GLDv2 drivers in the core OS as well.
-Since that time, all such drivers have been converted to GLDv3.

-  It is believed that there are no longer any users of the GLDv2.
+  In the illumos source code, the only remaining direct consumer of GLDv2 is chxge.
+(The USB GEM module has code to support GLDv2, but it is a compile time option, and it uses GLDv3 by default.)

+  Note that GLDv2 still sadly has aspects that are linked to STREAMs.
+  The GLDv3 hides all streams based APIs from the driver author.

 5. Softmac (partial)